 The Federal Reserve must (under the Monetary Control Act of 1980) establish fees for "priced services" to recover, over the long run, all the direct and indirect costs associated with its payment and settlement system service.
 Costs include those actually incurred as well as the imputed costs that would have been incurred—including financing costs, taxes, and certain other expenses—and the return on equity (profit) that would have been earned if a private business firm had provided the services.1 The imputed costs and imputed profit are collectively referred to as the private-sector adjustment factor (PSAF).

-From 2011 through 2020, the Reserve Banks recovered 103.5 percent of the total priced services costs, including the PSAF (see table A).
-In 2020, Reserve Banks recovered 101.6 percent of the total priced services costs, including the PSAF (see table A).
-The Reserve Banks' operating expenses and imputed costs totaled $434.0 million.
-Revenue from operations totaled $446.9 million, resulting in net income from priced services of $13.0 million.
-The Check Services, the Fedwire® Funds and National Settlement Services, and the Fedwire Securities Service achieved full cost recovery.
-The FedACH® Service, however, did not achieve full cost recovery because of investment costs associated with the multiyear technology initiative to modernize its processing platform, which was recently implemented.
+From 2012 through 2021, the Reserve Banks recovered 103.0 percent of the total priced services costs, including the PSAF (see table A).
+In 2021, Reserve Banks recovered 99.7 percent of the total priced services costs, including the PSAF (see table A).
+The Reserve Banks' operating expenses and imputed costs totaled $452.8 million.
+Revenue from operations totaled $456.0 million, resulting in net income from priced services of $4.4 million.
+The Check Services and the Fedwire Securities Service achieved full cost recovery.
+The FedACH Service and Fedwire Funds® and National Settlement Services did not achieve full cost recovery because of technology modernization and resiliency initiatives.

 Millions of dollars, except as noted